Ogolfim/user-moz/README.md

 - Student
 - Employee

+#### Bill Periods:
+- Weekly
+- Monthly
+- Biannual
+- Yearly

-You can apply discounts on your services according to the account type of the user
+You can apply discounts on your services according to the account type and Bill period of the user